How much is Jobseeker’s Allowance: All About JSA

 - Find out more from our article on Using Jobcentre Plus about exactly how to use the Jobcentre.

-- This benefits calculator from Turn2us shows you how much benefit you should be getting – many people don’t realise how much they’re entitled to
+- This benefits calculator from Turn2us shows you how much benefit you should be getting.
+Many people don’t realise how much they’re entitled to, or if they’re entitled to more than just JSA.

-The Jobcentre prefers you to claim online.
+If you’re looking to sign on as soon as possible, the Jobcentre prefers you to claim JSA online.
 You can also phone 0800 055 6688 (open 8am-6pm Monday to Friday), but you’ll need to explain why you can’t make the claim online.

 In Northern Ireland you’re encouraged to fill in a claim form – find your local office from the NI Direct website.